influxdata/docs-v2/content/influxdb/v2.6/reference/glossary.md

 ### tag

 The key-value pair in InfluxDB's data structure that records metadata.
-Tags are an optional part of InfluxDB's data structure but they are useful for storing commonly-queried metadata; tags are indexed so queries on tags are performant.
+Tags are an optional part of InfluxDB's data structure but they are useful for storing commonly queried metadata; tags are indexed so queries on tags are performant.
 *Query tip:* Compare tags to fields; fields are not indexed.

 Related entries: [field](#field), [tag key](#tag-key), [tag set](#tag-set), [tag value](#tag-value)